Turtle Canyon Catamaran Snorkel Tour: Real Review from a Waikiki Local

 Tourists preparing snorkel gear on catamaran before Waikiki excursion

-We set sail out through the Ala Wai Channel, gliding past Ala Moana Bowls, one of Waikiki’s most famous surf breaks.
-Surfers were absolutely ripping, and the kids on board were screaming with excitement every time someone caught a wave.
+As we motored out through the Ala Wai Channel, we passed Ala Moana Bowls, one of Waikiki’s most famous surf breaks.
+The surfers were absolutely ripping, carving waves with style, and the kids on board were cheering every ride.

 Surfer at Ala Moana bowls catching a wave outside of Ala Wai harbor